 The numbers listed below make reference to help that is offered by Albion College.

-100.0% of freshmen (428 total) were awarded scholarships at Albion College, averaging $37,255 a piece.
-This puts it in the top 20th percentile of all colleges in the country.
+100% of new students (415 total) were offered scholarships at Albion College, averaging $38,910.00 per person.
+This puts it the top 25th percentile among colleges and universities nationwide.

-The chart below displays scholarship and grant distributions by family income for first year students getting any sort of federally-funded Title IV aid, such as Federal PLUS loans.
+The next table demonstrates grant and scholarship distributions by income level for freshmen getting any form of federally-funded Title IV aid, which includes Federal PLUS loans.

 The table above shows students who are obtaining Title IV aid, which is federal assistance from the government in the form of grants, loans, and work-study.
 Learn more here.

 Of the 415 undergraduate students at Albion College around 100% (415 total) receive some form of grant aid.
 The typical amount awarded was $42,512.00.